rubyaustralia/roro/2018/12/201810-rorosyd.md

 ---

 # [fit] Next Meetup's Exercism
-# [fit] **_Flatten Array_**
+# [fit] **_Twelve Days_**

-### [fit] `exercism download --exercise=flatten-array --track=ruby`
+### [fit] `exercism download --exercise=twelve-days --track=ruby`

 ^
-The challenge is to write a function that accepts an arbitrarily-deep nested list-like structure and returns a flattened structure without any nil values.
-To complete it head over to exercism and download it using the command through the CLI.
-And if you'd like present your solution next month please let me know and submit an issue to the RoRo GitHub issues page.
+In the spirit of the festive season this months challenge requires you to write a program that outputs the lyrics to the twelve days of christmas.
+Head to over to the exercism website, check out the code and give it a go.

 ---